✔ Homeowners use boiler finance schemes so they can afford a new model

-Boiler finance schemes are not ideal if you can:
+Boiler finance schemes are not ideal if you:

-✘ Afford to pay for the costs upfront yourself
+✘ Can afford to pay for the costs upfront yourself

-As with any loan, you should always be aware of the risks, which include:
+As with any loan, you should always be aware of the risks.
+For instance:

 - You’ll pay back more than the original cost of the boiler and installation

-- If you don’t research different finance schemes beforehand you could miss out on a better deal
+- If you don’t research different finance schemes beforehand you could miss out on the best deal

 - Failure to keep up your monthly repayments will affect your credit rating

-- Finance deals are based on your credit score, those with a lower or poor score are typically offered a higher interest rate and will pay back more
+- Finance deals are based on your credit score; those with a lower score are typically offered a higher interest rate and will pay back more

-- A credit agreement is like a contract, once you’ve signed it you’re tied into it for an agreed period of time.
-If your boiler is stolen, broken through a fault which is not covered by a guarantee or warranty, or you move house during the finance scheme, you will still have to pay your repayments back
+- A credit agreement is like a contract, so once you’ve signed it, you’re tied to it for the agreed period of time.
+Whatever happens during that time, you’ll still almost certainly have to pay your repayments

 You can buy a boiler on finance even with bad credit, but you probably won’t be accepted by any high street lenders (e.g. banks and building societies).
 Companies that do offer boiler finance to those with a bad credit history will perform a ‘soft credit check’, meaning you’re much more likely to be accepted.

 The boiler you’ll be offered will be the same as those with a good credit score, but your monthly repayment plan and deposit contribution will be different.
-You’ll probably find that your payments are spread over a longer period of time at a higher interest rate, and you’ll pay only part of the total initial down payment.
+You’ll probably find that your payments are spread over a longer period of time at a higher interest rate, and you’ll pay a lower initial down payment.

 Always check your credit score before applying for a boiler on finance so you’re aware of any potential issues you might face.
 Things like missed credit card payments and large outstanding debts will worsen your credit score.
 Bear in mind that you’ll have more chance of being accepted for finance if your recent credit history has been clean.

-There are many companies who offer boiler finance schemes, including most energy providers, heating an boiler installers, and boiler manufacturers.
+There are many companies who offer boiler finance schemes, including most energy providers, heating and boiler installers, and boiler manufacturers.